Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Decentralized optimization over undirected graphs

-Indeed, the second line of Eq.~(\ref{diging}) is a {\em tracking recursion:} $y^k$ tracks the time-varying gradient average $\1^T \nabla f(x^k)/n$.
+is a special case of the EXTRA update of Eq.~(\ref{extra}).
+Here, the initialization $x^0$ can be arbitrary, while $y^0 = \nabla f(x^0)$.
+The matrices $W^k$ are doubly stochastic.
+Moreover, Eq.~(\ref{diging}) has a natural interpretation.
+In particular, the second line of Eq.~(\ref{diging}) is a {\em tracking recursion:} $y^k$ tracks the time-varying gradient average $\1^T \nabla f(x^k)/n$.
 Indeed, observe that, by the double stochasticity of $W^k$, we have that In other words, the vector $y^k$ has the same average as the average gradient.
-Moreover, it is easy to see that if $x^k \rightarrow \widehat{x}$, then $y^k \rightarrow \nabla f(\widehat{x})$; this is due to the ``consensus effect'' of repeated multiplications by $W^k$.
-Such recursions for tracking were studied in \cite{ZhuM2012}.
+Moreover, \an{it can be seen} that if $x^k \rightarrow \widehat{x}$, then $y^k \rightarrow \nabla f(\widehat{x})$; this is due to the ``consensus effect'' of repeated multiplications by $W^k$.
+Such recursions for tracking were studied in~\cite{ZhuM2012}.

-While the second line of Eq.~(\ref{diging}) tracks the average gradient, the first line of Eq. (\ref{diging}) performs a gradient step as if $y^k$ was the {\em exact} gradient direction.
+While the second line of Eq.~(\ref{diging}) tracks the average gradient, the first line of Eq. (\ref{diging}) performs a \ao{decentralized} gradient step as if $y^k$ was the {\em exact} gradient direction.
 The method can be naturally analyzed using methods for approximate gradient descent.
-It was shown in \cite{diging} that this method converges to the global optimizers geometrically under the same assumptions as EXTRA, even when the graphs are time-varying; further, the complexity of reaching an $\epsilon$ neighborhood of the optimal solution is polynomial in direction.
+It was shown in~\cite{diging} that this method converges to the global optimizers geometrically under the same assumptions as EXTRA, even when the graphs are time-varying; further, the complexity of reaching an $\epsilon$ neighborhood of the optimal solution is polynomial in $n$.

 We conclude by remarking that there is quite a bit of related work in the literature.
-Indeed, the idea to use ``two-layered'' scheme as in Eq. (\ref{diging}) originates from~\cite{Xu2015, XuThesis, Lorenzo2015, Lorenzo2016icassp,Lorenzo2016}.
-Furthermore, improved analysis of convergence rates over an undirected graph is available in \cite{lina1} and \cite{lina2}.
+Indeed, the idea to use a two-layered scheme as in Eq.~(\ref{diging}) originates from~\cite{Xu2015, XuThesis, Lorenzo2015, Lorenzo2016icassp,Lorenzo2016}.
+Furthermore, improved analysis of convergence rates over an undirected graph is available in~\cite{lina1,lina2}.